How to Migrate Your Website to a New Host (2026 Step-by-Step)

 This step is critical and often overlooked.
 DNS Time-to-Live (TTL) controls how long servers cache your domain’s IP address.

 Lower your TTL to 300 seconds (5 minutes) at least 48 hours before migration.
-This forces DNS servers to check for updates more frequently, which reduces the delay when you point your domain to the new host.
+This forces DNS servers to check for updates more frequently, which shrinks the delay when you point your domain to the new host.

 4. Set Up Your New Hosting Account